nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 ```

 ## Additional Functionality
-The basic flow described above needs to be extended in most real world cases.
+The basic machine learning flow described above can be enhanced with additional functionality provided by this SSE.

 ### Optimizing hyperparameters for an estimator
 A key step in building a good model is determining the best hyperparameters for the estimator.
 This process can be automated given a parameter grid and performing a search across combinations of the specified parameter values for the estimator.
 For more information see the scikit-learn documentation on [tuning the hyper-parameters of an estimator](http://scikit-learn.org/stable/modules/grid_search.html)